smitesh-sutaria/edge-desktop-virtualization/README.md

 if you encounter bugs, have feature requests, or need assistance, [file a Github issue](https://github.com/open-edge-platform/edge-desktop-virtualization/issues)

 For security-related concerns, please refer to [SECURITY.md](./SECURITY.md).

+## Contributions

+Edge Desktop Virtualization is open source and always welcomes an active community to support adding new features, optimizing, and improving security.

+To learn how to contribute to the project, see the [Contributor's Guide](./CONTRIBUTING.md).

+## License

+For license related information refer [LICENSES](./LICENSES/)

+Last Updated Date: June 02, 2025